factor/factor/reference/allocator-speed-crossarch-20260908/README.md

 --linear-scan-remat-attribution` alternates separate source roots and frozen images for each allocator.
 Round 2 reverses revision order and rotates allocator order.
 Baseline flags are disabled (or absent); candidate rematerialization is explicitly enabled.
-Candidate loop-aware spills remain disabled unless explicitly requested.
+The final experiment also passes `--candidate-loop-spills on` to enable the candidate backtracking policy.
+Both flags remain opt-in in ordinary compiler use; the baseline disables them.
 Every scope record stores the actual requested flags; requesting an enabled flag absent from that compiler fails immediately.

 The extra linear-scan attribution runs use candidate source with rematerialization